-NAME OF SUB-FUND SUSTAINABLE ASIA EQUITY FUND Formation Expenses Formation expenses of Class I of the Sub-Fund amounted to approximately US\$2,000 in aggregate and will be amortised over a 5-year period commencing from the inception date.
-Formation expenses shall be borne by the Company for the accounts of each of the relevant Sub-Funds in proportion to their respective Net Asset Values.
-Formation expenses for Class I3 of the Asia Total Return Fund, Asian Small Cap Equity Fund, Dragon Growth Fund, European Growth Fund, Global Equity Fund, Global REIT Fund, Global Resources Fund, Healthcare Fund, India Equity Fund, Japan Equity Fund, Sustainable Asia Equity Fund, USD Income Fund, U.S. Equity Fund, U.S. Small Cap Equity Fund and U.S. Special Opportunities Fund amounted to approximately US\$19,000 in aggregate and are amortised over a 5-year period commencing from the inception date, or such other period as the Board may determine.
-Formation expenses for Class I5 (GBP) Acc, I5 (EUR) Acc, I5 (CHF) Acc, I6 (GBP) Acc, I6 (EUR) Acc and I6 (CHF) Acc of the Asia Pacific REIT Fund, Asian Small Cap Equity Fund, Dragon Growth Fund, Global Equity Fund, Healthcare Fund, India Equity Fund, Sustainable Asia Equity Fund and U.S. Equity Fund, I5 (GBP Hedged) Acc, I5 (EUR Hedged) Acc, I5 (CHF Hedged) Acc, I6 (GBP Hedged) Acc, I6 (EUR Hedged) Acc and I6 (CHF Hedged) Acc of the Asia Total Return Fund, China Total Return Bond, Global Multi-Asset Diversified Income Fund, Preferred Income Fund, Sustainable Asia Bond Fund and USD Income Fund and Class I5 Acc and I6 Acc of the Asia Pacific REIT Fund, Asia Total Return Fund, Asian Small Cap Equity Fund, China Total Return Bond, Dragon Growth Fund, Global Equity Fund, Global Multi-Asset Diversified Income Fund, Healthcare Fund, India Equity Fund, Preferred Income Fund, Sustainable Asia Bond Fund, Sustainable Asia Equity Fund, USD Income Fund and U.S. Equity Fund amounted to approximately US\$6,500 in aggregate and are amortised over a 5-year period commencing from the inception date, or such other period as the Board may determine.
+Name of Sub-Fund Asia Total Return Fund Formation Expenses The formation expenses of Class AA of the Sub-Fund amounted to approximately US\$40,000 in aggregate and will be amortised over a 5-year period commencing from 4 May 2011 or if later, the inception date.
+The formation expenses of Class AA (SGD Hedged) Inc of the Sub-Fund amounted to approximately US\$4,000 in aggregate and are amortised over a 5-year period commencing from the inception date.
+Formation expenses of Class I2 of the Asian Small Cap Equity Fund, India Equity Fund, U.S. Equity Fund, Asia Total Return Fund and U.S. Special Opportunities Fund amounted to approximately US\$6,000 in aggregate and are amortised over a 5-year period commencing from the inception date.
+Formation expenses of Class AA (AUD Hedged), AA (CAD Hedged), AA (HKD), AA (AUD Hedged) Inc, AA (CAD Hedged) Inc, AA (HKD) Inc of the Asian Small Cap Equity Fund, Global REIT Fund, U.S. Equity Fund, Asia Total Return Fund, USD Income Fund and U.S. Special Opportunities Fund amounted to approximately US\$42,000 in aggregate and are amortised over a 5-year period commencing from the inception date.
+Formation expenses of Class AA Inc of Asia Total Return Fund, USD Income Fund and U.S. Special Opportunities Fund amounted to approximately US\$6,000 and are amortised over a 5-year period commencing from the inception date.
+Formation expenses of Class I2 SGD Hedged of Asia Total Return Fund amounted to approximately US\$2,000 in aggregate and are amortised over a 5-year period commencing from the inception date.
+Formation expenses of Class J of the Sub-Fund amounted to approximately US\$1,000 and are amortised over a 5-year period commencing from the inception date.
+Formation expenses for Class I3 of the Asia Total Return Fund, Asian Small Cap Equity Fund, Dragon Growth Fund, Global Equity Fund, Global REIT Fund, Global Resources Fund, Global Semiconductor Opportunities Fund, Healthcare Fund, India Equity Fund, Japan Equity Fund, Sustainable Asia Equity Fund, USD Income Fund, U.S. Equity Fund and U.S. Special Opportunities Fund amounted to approximately US\$19,000 in aggregate and are amortised over a 5-year period commencing from the inception date, or such other period as the Board may determine.
+Formation expenses for Class I5 (GBP) Acc, I5 (EUR) Acc, I5 (CHF) Acc, I6 (GBP) Acc, I6 (EUR) Acc and I6 (CHF) Acc of the Asia Pacific REIT Fund, Asian Small Cap Equity Fund, Dragon Growth Fund, Global Equity Fund, Healthcare Fund, India Equity Fund, Sustainable Asia Equity Fund and U.S. Equity Fund, I5 (GBP Hedged) Acc, I5 (CHF Hedged) Acc, I6 (CHF Hedged) Acc, I Formation expenses for Class R (USD) MDIST (G) and R (HKD) MDIST (G) of the Asia Total Return Fund and USD Income Fund amounted to approximately US\$12,500 in aggregate and will be amortised over a 5-year period commencing from the inception date, or such other period as the Board may determine.